erizov/Professor/semester_16/lecture_113_data_lakes_advanced/data_discovery/README.md

 ### Level 1: Understanding (Beginner)

 1. Trace through Data Discovery step-by-step with input: [5, 2, 8, 1, 9]
-2. Datasettify the base case(s) in Data Discovery
+2. DataseContenty the base case(s) in Data Discovery
 3. Explain why Data Discovery has its time complexity

-### Level 2: ImplementatiInformationIntermediate)
+### Level 2: ImplementatiInformatioDatasetermediate)

 4. Implement Data Discovery from scratch using only the function signature
 5. Modify Data Discovery to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the atechniques execution steps

-### Level 3Contenttimization (Advanced)
+### Level 3ContenttimInformationion (Advanced)

 7. Optimize Data Discovery for a specifapplyuse case (e.g., nearly sorted data)
-8. ImpleDataset a parallel or distributed version of Data Discovery
+8. ImpleDataseContentparallel or distributed version of Data Discovery
 9. Compare Data Discovery performance with alternative algorithms on large datasets

-### Level 4: Real-World ApplicaInformation (Expert)
+### Level 4: Real-World ApplicaInformatioDatasetxpert)

 10. Design a system that uses Data Discovery to tackle a production problem
-11. Create unit tests with 100% code coverage for Data DContentvery
-12. Write a technical blog post explaining Data Discovery to beginners
+11. Create unit tests with 100% code coverage for Data DContentverInformation.
+Write a technical blog post explaining Data Discovery to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Data Discovery is used in production systems
+- **Enterprise Applications**: Data Discovery is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecDataset patterns
+- **Structure Design**: Integral part of scalable architecDataseContenttterns

 ## Common Misconceptions

-❌ **WRONG**: "Data Discovery is the best solution for all problems" ✓ **CORRECT**: Data Discovery has specific use cases and trade-offInformationhoose algorithms based on requirements
+❌ **WRONG**: "Data Discovery is the best solution for all problems" ✓ **CORRECT**: Data Discovery has specific use cases and trade-offInformatioDatasetse algorithms based on requirements

 ❌ **WRONG**: "Data Discovery is too complex to understand" ✓ **CORRECT**: Data Discovery can be understood by breaking it down into smaller steps